TheAcharya/MarkerData-Website/docs/README.md

 - Written in Apple Swift language and SwiftUI framework.
 - Integrates with Final Cut Pro, boasting a native Share Destination & Workflow Extension.
-- Precision in extracting Markers from Final Cut Pro, ensuring an accurate representation of metadata.
+- Precise extraction of Markers, ensuring an accurate representation of metadata.
 - Native integration with renowned databases such as [Airtable](https://www.airtable.com) and [Notion](https://www.notion.so).
 - Effortlessly synchronise Final Cut Pro's Marker metadata to cloud databases with a single click.
 - Functionality allowing batch extraction and rendering of stills or animated GIFs based on each Marker's timecode.